Jan Einhoff

 Details

 Abstract: Despite its key role in generating and consolidating social inequalities, little is known about the role of housing at critical life course transitions, particularly in later life.
-This article studies the effects of home ownership on the risk of entering retirement between age 51 and 65 in two distinct country contexts.
-After delineating the causal estimand and identification conditions, the analysis uses the doubly-robust, non-parametric Targeted Maximum Likelihood Estimation method with panel data from the German SOEP (n = 12,234) and the UK BHPS/UKHLS (n = 11,544).
-In line with theoretical expectations, home ownership is found to raise individuals’ retirement risks compared to renting by up to 21.3pp. in the UK and up to 7.4pp. in Germany.
-However, these effects are largest or only present for outright owners and close to statutory age thresholds.
-These findings highlight housing as a dimension of social stratification in work-to-retirement transitions and show how the institutional context moderates this relationship.
+This article studies the causal effects of home ownership on the risk of entering retirement between age 51 and 65 in two distinct country contexts.
+The analysis employs a novel causal inference approach and machine learning based on panel data from Germany and the UK.
+Home ownership is found to raise individuals’ retirement risks compared to renting by up to 21.3pp. in the UK and up to 7.4pp. in Germany.
+However, these effects are largest or only present for outright homeowners and close to salient retirement age thresholds.
+These findings highlight housing as a major yet underappreciated source of ‘property-based welfare’ and inequality in later life, and show how housing and welfare state institutions can mitigate or exacerbate this role.

-3. Occupational segregation and gender gaps in later life labour market participation: New evidence from causal decomposition analyses for Germany
+3. Occupational segregation and gender gaps in later-life labour market participation: Causal decomposition analyses for Germany

 Details

-Abstract: Gender disparities in later-life labour market participation are large and persistent in most European countries.
+Abstract: Gender disparities in later-life labour market participation are large and persistent in most OECD countries.
 Compared to older men, older women are less likely to be employed, especially in full-time jobs, and more often inactive or retired.
-While theory and prior empirical work suggest that much of these disparities is due to men’s and women’s unequal positions in the occupational hierarchy, the precise extent to which segregation contributes to the observed disparities is unknown.
-To quantify this effect, this article uses a novel non-parametric and doubly-robust causal decomposition approach based on data from the German Socio-economic Panel (n=69,345).
+While theory and prior empirical work suggest that much of these disparities is due to men’s and women’s unequal occupational positions, the precise extent to which occupational gender segregation contributes to the observed disparities is unknown.
+To quantify this mechanism, this article uses a doubly-robust causal decomposition method and machine learning based on data from the German Socio-economic Panel (n=69,345).
 First, I document considerable disparities in several labour market outcomes between men and women aged 55 to 64 (in total, full- and part-time employment; unemployment; inactivity; and retirement).
-Surprisingly and contrary to expectations, I then find that a more gender-equal occupational structure would not substantially reduce these disparities, except for a 23% decline in the gender gap in part-time employment.
-The effects are slightly smaller in East than in West Germany and weaken over the three decades from 1991 to 2020.
+Surprisingly and contrary to expectations, I then find that a more gender-equal occupational structure would not substantially reduce these disparities, except for a slight decline in the gender gap in (full-time) employment.
+The effects are more pronounced in East than in West Germany but diminish over the three decades from 1991 to 2020.
 These findings qualify the role of occupational segregation in sustaining gender disparities in late working lives and illustrate the benefits of novel decomposition methods for social stratification research.

 4. Towards flexibilisation?
 Age-period-cohort analyses of retirement entry sequences in Europe